Abhinav738/Driver-Drowsiness-Detection-System/README.md

 ## About

-It is an ML based drowsiness detection system, aimed to alert the driver if he is feeling drowsy by ringing an alarm.
+It is an ML based drowsiness detection system, aimed to alert the driver if he/she is feeling drowsy by ringing an alarm.

+#Packages required

+OpenCV, TensorFlow, Keras and Pygame